-Paul Aldridge, Ph.D., Senior Vice President and Chief Information Officer
+Paul Aldridge, Ph.D., Senior Vice President, Software Technology and Chief Information Officer

 "Genomic Health is at the forefront of the revolution in healthcare and personalized medicine.
 We focus on delivering information, unique and critical to every patient, into the hands of healthcare professionals and patients that will drive treatment decisions and improve individual outcomes.
 The work of delivering timely, complete and accurate information to physicians and patients is the core mission of a team of dedicated Information Technology professionals.
 Everyday, we look for ways to improve the standard of care for cancer patients worldwide."

-“Having spent many years of my career prior to joining Genomic Health in the development and manufacturing of tools used in genomics and genetics, it is profoundly gratifying to now use these to deliver such critically important results to so many cancer patients every day.
-The opportunity to participate in translating great science and operational excellence so directly and immediately into improvements in clinical practice is a constant inspiration for all of us.”
+“Having spent most of my career prior to Genomic Health involved in the development and manufacturing of genomics and genetics technologies, it is profoundly gratifying to be now harnessing these to make such an important difference in the lives of so many cancer patients every day.
+The opportunity to translate great science and operational excellence so directly and immediately into improvements in clinical practice is a constant inspiration for all of us.”

-With a passion for innovation in process development and operational excellence, Jon Cassel joined Genomic Health in 2007 as Senior Director of Process Engineering, and has served as Vice President, Operations since 2008.
-Jon and his team bring extensive technical, operational, and clinical diagnostics experience to Genomic Health’s Clinical Laboratory, which in turn delivers critical genomic information to patients.
+With a passion for innovation in process development and operational excellence, Jon Cassel joined Genomic Health in 2007.
+Jon and his team bring extensive technical, operational, and clinical diagnostics experience to Genomic Health’s Clinical Laboratory, which delivers the results of our personalized genomic tests to physicians and their patients.
+In addition to the Clinical Laboratory, Jon leads a variety of other operational functions including Engineering, Manufacturing, Quality, Supply Chain, and Facilities.
 Prior to joining Genomic Health in 2007, Jon spent fifteen years at Applied Biosystems, a manufacturer of innovative integrated systems for nucleic acid and protein analysis, where he held leadership roles in manufacturing, process development, and product development.
 Jon contributed to the development, scale-up, and robust manufacturing of many of AB’s leading edge reagents for DNA sequencing, PCR, oligonucleotide synthesis, and related technologies as the genomic/genetic analysis field grew rapidly.
 Jon holds a Ph.D. in organic chemistry from the University of Wisconsin-Madison and a B.A. in chemistry from Albion College.

 "Success is defined many times in life as doing something very well and sometimes only one thing.
 That can be true in business as well, and we have chosen treatment for patients with cancer as a singular focus by which to measure success.
 In doing so we have the opportunity to do the right thing very well for the benefit of medicine, patients, physicians, payers and the healthcare system overall.
 Having seen both family members and friends die from cancer in recent years, I can think of no better way to spend my day than helping others who will be faced with similar circumstances in the future.”

-Steering the company through their initial public offering in 2005 and seeing the company make their first full year of profit in 2010; Brad Cole has served as Chief Operating Officer since 2009.
-Prior to his position as Chief Operating Officer, Brad was the Chief Financial Officer & Executive Vice President from 2004 until 2008.
+Brad Cole has been influential in steering Genomic Health Inc. through its initial public offering in 2005, delivering the company’s first full year of profit in 2010 and expanding the business oversees in an effort to reach cancer patients around the world.
+Brad has held the title of Chief Operating Officer at Genomic Health Inc. since 2009, prior to his current dual role as Chief Operating Officer and Chief Financial Officer.
+Brad was also the Chief Financial Officer and Executive Vice President of the company from 2004 until 2008.
 Before joining Genomic Health, Brad served in various positions at Guidant Corporation, a designer and developer of cardiovascular medical products.
 At Guidant, Brad served as Vice President, Finance and Business Development for the Endovascular Solutions Group from 2001 until 2004.
 Prior to that, he served as Vice President and General Manager of the Vascular Surgery Business Unit of Guidant.
 Brad was Vice President, Finance and Chief Financial Officer of Endovascular Technologies, Inc., a publicly traded medical device company acquired by Guidant Corporation in 1997.
 Previously, Brad was Vice President and Chief Financial Officer of Applied Biosystems, a publicly traded life sciences company.
 Brad holds a Bachelor of Science degree in Business from Biola University and an MBA from San Jose State University.

 "It’s thrilling to be part of a company from its early days and to witness a group of smart, passionate people bring a vision to reality, but it is a real privilege to be responsible for telling the world about it.
 The story of Oncotype DX and the power of personalized medicine is one that has captured a lot of attention.
-But it wouldn’t have received more than a passing notice if the people of Genomic Health hadn’t insisted on scientific and clinical rigor and on world-class customer support for physicians and patients.
-And it would not have happened if not for the brave heroes -- the breast and colon cancer patients -- whose stories shape, inform and inspire our work on a daily basis.
+Our success in leading the clinical application of personalized medicine is a result of the commitment of the employees of Genomic Health who insisted on scientific and clinical rigor and on world-class customer support for physicians and patients.
+And it would not have happened if not for the brave heroes -- the breast, colon and prostate cancer patients -- whose stories shape, inform and inspire our work on a daily basis.
 And best of all, Genomic Health’s story has just begun!"

 Laura Leber has led the company’s efforts to tell Genomic Health’s story since 2002.
-In her current role as Senior Vice President, Corporate Communications, Laura is responsible for global communications to media, investor, patient and employee audiences.
+In her current role as Chief Communications Officer, Laura is responsible for global communications to media, investor, patient and employee audiences.
 Prior to joining Genomic Health, Laura worked in various communications roles at Genentech, Inc., a leading biotechnology company, from 1992 until 2001, most recently as Vice President, Corporate Communications, where she was responsible for the company´s worldwide communications function.
 Before joining Genentech, Laura held various positions in Corporate Communications and Public Relations for Searle, a pharmaceutical company in Chicago, and at Fleishman-Hillard, Inc. in St. Louis and Hill and Knowlton, Inc. in New York City, both global public relations agencies.
 Laura holds a Bachelor of Journalism degree from the University of Missouri, Columbia.